youssef-mansor/TheAgentCompany/README.md

-# JobAgent
+# JobBench
 A benchmark for agents that could do professional jobs!
+The main goal is to evaluate AI progress on "AI workers".

 Project tracker document: https://docs.google.com/document/d/1w8vjsha5tRHYkLgpJwruFIlsrjNLtH3X_PICpsGW04U/edit?usp=sharing